ypaulsussman/learning-log/src/pages/blog/Zero to One.md

 ---

-…computers are complements for humans, not substitutes.
+...computers are complements for humans, not substitutes.
 The most valuable businesses of coming decades will be built by entrepreneurs who seek to empower people rather than try to make them obsolete.

 ---